top of page

 1. Non-Surgical Treatment (How to Treat Medial Knee Pain)

-The initial treatment for most ligament sprains, bursitis, and meniscus tears is typically treated without surgery.
+The initial treatment for most ligament sprains, bursitis, and meniscus tears is typically non-surgical.

 • RICE Protocol: Rest, Ice, Compression, and Elevation.

-• Physical Therapy (PT): It is Important to make the muscles around the knee stronger so there is less pressure on the knee joint.
+• Physical Therapy (PT): It's important to strengthen the muscles around the knee to reduce pressure on the joint.

-• NSAIDs: Medicines you can buy without a prescription, like ibuprofen, can help reduce pain and swelling.
+• NSAIDs: Over-the-counter medications like ibuprofen can help reduce pain and swelling.

 2. Targeted Injections